" Tasty One-Pot Vegetarian Camping Recipes "

 Variations and Tips

 Feel free to add other vegetables of your choice to this stew, similar to bell peppers or zucchini.
-For a gamy kick, you can add a pinch of cayenne pepper or some smoked paprika.
+For a spicy kick, you can add a pinch of cayenne pepper or some smoked paprika.

 Chickpea and Vegetable Curry